What can we do?

 Target K-12 Youth and/or Urban Consumers Removed from Agriculture

-Let’s reach the next generation of consumers and/or those consumers that haven’t had the opportunity to connect with dairy as sustainable nutrition.
+Focus on projects that will make connections with the next generation of consumers and/or those consumers that haven’t had the opportunity to connect with dairy.

 Use Undeniably Dairy Branding and Messaging